nus-cs2103-AY2021S1/ip/docs/README.md

 # User Guide

-Welcome to the Duke created by Yongyan to help you mange your tasks.
+Welcome to the Duke.Duke created by Yongyan to help you mange your tasks.

 ## Content
 * [Introduction](#introduction)